 This two year course is designed to be as practical as possible giving you a foundation in all aspects of music performance and production.
-You will spend the majority of your time working on solo instrumental/vocal techniques, developing an understanding of ensemble work and live performance.
-You will also study music from the past 100 years.

 Five GCSEs at grade C or equivalent qualifications for example, Level 2 in Music (Merit grade).
 Subject to interview and audition